 TMRS Insurance Plan - TMRS, as an employer, also participates in the Employees Retirement System of Texas (ERS) Group Benefits Program (GBP).
 ERS provides health, life, disability, and dental insurance benefits through the GBP; the GBP is administered through a trust (irrevocable per statute - Texas Insurance Code, Section 1551.401), which is governed and managed by a Board of Trustees.
 The State Retiree Health Plan (SRHP) is a cost sharing multiple-employer defined benefit postemployment healthcare plan that covers retired employees of the State and other entities as specified by the state legislature, including TMRS.
 The plan assets are legally protected from creditors of the State of Texas and ERS.
 The ERS issues a publicly available financial report that includes financial statements and required supplementary information for SRHP.
-That report may be obtained by writing to ERS, P.O.
-Box 13207, Austin, Texas 78711-3207 or by calling 877-275-4377.
+The ERS Comprehensive Annual Financial Report is available online at <https://ers.texas.gov>, by writing to ERS, P.O.
+Box 13207, Austin, TX 78711-3207, or by calling 877-275-4377.

 As a cost sharing plan, all assets and risks are pooled and the contribution rates are the same for each participating employer.
 Contribution requirements or "premiums" are established and may be amended by the Texas Legislature.
 TMRS remits monthly premium contributions to ERS to cover both active employees and TMRS retirees that are covered under the plan.
-TMRS' contributions to ERS for the years ended December 31, 2017, 2016, and 2015 were \$1,088,947, \$986,167, and \$892,293, respectively, for active employees and \$44,556, \$42,815, and \$39,645, respectively, for TMRS retirees, which equaled the required contributions each year.
+TMRS' contributions to ERS for the years ended December 31, 2018, 2017, and 2016 were \$1,212,586, \$1,088,947, and \$986,167, respectively, for active employees and \$45,016, \$44,556, and \$42,815, respectively, for TMRS retirees, which equaled the required contributions each year.